kannankvs/mddocs/Management VRF Design Document Namespace.md

 | 2       | Management VRF should be associated with a separate L3 Routing table and the management interface
 | 3       | Management VRF and Default VRF should support IP services like `ping` and `traceroute` in its context
 | 4       | Management VRF should provide the ability to be polled via SNMP both via Default VRF and Management VRF
-| 5       | Management VRF will provide the ability to send SNMP traps both via the Management VRF and Data Network
+| 5       | Management VRF will provide the ability to send SNMP traps both via the Management VRF and Default VRF
-| 7       | Dhcp Relay  - Required on Default VRF support
+| 7       | Dhcp Relay  - Required on Default VRF
 | 8       | Dhcp Client - Required on both default VRF and management VRF
-| 9       | Enable SSH services to run in the Management VRF context and Default VRF context
+| 9       | SSH services should work in both the Management VRF context and Default VRF context
-| 10      | Enable TFTP services to run in the Management VRF context and Default VRF context
+| 10      | TFTP services should work in both the Management VRF context and Default VRF context
-| 11      | Management VRF should support NTP services in its context
+| 11      | NTP service should work in Management VRF context.
-| 12      | Management VRF and Default VRF should support `wget`, `cURL` and HTTPS services
+| 12      | `wget`, `cURL` and HTTPS services should work in both Management VRF context and Default VRF context.
-| 13      | Management VRF should support `apt-get` package managers in the Management VRF context
+| 13      | `apt-get` package managers should be supported in Management VRF context.
-| 14      | Management VRF will provide TACACS+ support
+| 14      | TACACS+ should be supported in Management VRF.

-The Scope of this design document is only limited to management VRF.
+The Scope of this design document is only limited to management VRF. "eth0" is the only port that is part of management VRF; Front Panel Ports (shortly called FPP) are not part of management VRF; design can be extended in future if required.

 ## Design
 Namespaces are a feature of the Linux kernel that partitions kernel resources such that one set of processes sees one set of resources while another set of processes sees a different set of resources.